 Like all schools, we are constantly striving to improve our curriculum and, to this end, regularly review, amending if needed, our provision for the children.

 At Shirehampton Primary School, we are further developing our curriculum offer which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress from EYFS, through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the individual children.
 The intent of our curriculum is to provide the very highest standard of education, ensuring the children flourish academically, for life in the 21st Century, within a broad and balanced curriculum.
+Our whole school approach to the curriculum handbook sets out the features of all relevant subject areas, for example: assessment, Thrive, community time and Shirehampton University.
 This is underpinned by the school's Core Values (Learning, Creativity, Positive Attitudes, Perseverance, Respect, Happiness and Relationships) and these are taught individually and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our children and their understanding of the core values of our society are woven through the curriculum.
 Our children are supported to acquire the requisite skills, confidence and self-esteem to be successful, independent and motivated learners in readiness for their next stage of education and to make a positive contribution to society as they grow up.

 The National Curriculum is delivered using a creative, topic-based approach which builds year on year upon the children's learning.
 The curriculum is covered through a range of different topics in each class, making relevant and meaningful links between the subjects.
 We believe no child is born 'clever' at a subject, but rather, everyone is able to succeed and improve upon their personal best, if the conditions are right.
 Formative assessment is used to understand where the children are in their learning